 Skillet Garlic Lemon Chicken with White Wine Sauce.
 Skillet chicken in a delicious garlic, lemon, and white wine sauce.
 Crispy skin, and an aromatic and flavorful sauce!
 This chicken dinner will make you feel fancy, but it only takes half an hour (give or take) to make!
 An easy, delicious, 30-minute meal!

 I just spent a week in Hawaii, and I really wanted to do this post from there.
-I had these wines sent to me in Kauai, and I knew the girls I was with would absolutely love being able to drink them because they are not just a great value, but Garnacha is also the only major grape variety with red and white variants, allowing them to produce: red, white, rosé and sweet.
+So I had these wines sent to me in Kauai, and I knew the girls I was with would absolutely love being able to drink them because they are not just a great value, but Garnacha is also the only major grape variety with red and white variants, allowing them to produce: red, white, rosé and sweet.
 I had big plans to make an amazing cheese plate, and let my awesome blogger friends help figure out the best pairings.

-This chicken is amazing, and tastes like something you would order in a restaurant, but first, let’s talk about the wine:
+This Skillet Garlic Lemon Chicken with White Wine Sauce is amazing, and tastes like something you would order in a restaurant.

 Garnacha originated in the region of what is now eastern Spain, but has a long history in southern France, Corsica, Sardinia, southern Italy, Sicily, Croatia and even Greece, as well as non-European regions.
-Garnacha grapes have a long history in wine, it has been used as a workhorse variety, blended with other varieties and now has stepped into the spotlight on its own as a varietal wine.
+These Garnacha grapes have a long history in wine, it has been used as a workhorse variety, blended with other varieties and now has stepped into the spotlight on its own as a varietal wine.